-W. Michael Bond is Co-Head of Weil's Real Estate practice and a member of the Firm's Management Committee.
-Mr. Bond's clients include investment banks, money center banks, insurance companies, private equity funds, special servicers and other financial institutions.
+Michael Bond is Co-Head of Weil's Real Estate practice.
+Michael's clients include investment banks, money center banks, insurance companies, private equity funds, special servicers and other financial institutions.

-Another substantial area of Mr. Bond's practice is devoted to representing capital sources and various providers of products or services in forming joint ventures and strategic alliances to pursue new businesses.
+Another substantial area of Michael's practice is devoted to representing capital sources and various providers of products or services in forming joint ventures and strategic alliances to pursue new businesses.

-Mr. Bond joined the Dallas office of Weil in 1987 and moved to Washington, D.C. in 1991.
+Michael joined the Dallas office of Weil in 1987 and moved to Washington, D.C. in 1991.
 Prior to joining the Firm, he was a partner in Greenway Equity Corporation, a Dallas real estate investment and development firm.
-In addition to serving as general counsel for Greenway Equity Corporation, Mr. Bond also oversaw a number of acquisition and development projects.
+In addition to serving as general counsel for Greenway Equity Corporation, Michael also oversaw a number of acquisition and development projects.
 Previously, he was with the firm of Jackson & Walker in Dallas, Texas.

-Mr. Bond is ranked Band 1 in Chambers USA, where clients note “aside from his technical legal skill, which is exceptional, one of his greatest attributes as a counsel is his ability to drown out the noise and focus on those legal and business issues which are at the heart of the transaction."
+Michael is ranked Band 1 in Chambers USA, where clients note that he "is a legend in the real estate world" and “aside from his technical legal skill, which is exceptional, one of his greatest attributes as a counsel is his ability to drown out the noise and focus on those legal and business issues which are at the heart of the transaction."
 He is described as a “brilliant lawyer,” with a “strategic view,” emphasizing that “he is good at helping you get deals done and getting matters moving when stuck at an impasse.”
-He has also consistently been recognized in Best Lawyers in America, Legal 500 US and Super Lawyers as a leading real estate lawyer.
-Mr. Bond was named a 2013 Real Estate “MVP” by Law360, where he was noted being “on the cutting edge of real estate investment trusts, mergers and acquisitions.”
+Michael is also recommended for Real Estate and REITs by Legal 500 US, and is consistently recognized as leading real estate lawyer for Best Lawyers in America and Super Lawyers.
+He was also named a 2013 Real Estate “MVP” by Law360, where he was noted being “on the cutting edge of real estate investment trusts, mergers and acquisitions.”